standardebooks/manual/6-standard-ebooks-section-patterns.rst

 #.
 The colophon has a :html:`<title>` element with the value :string:`Colophon`.

 #.
-The half title page contains one :html:`<section id="colophon" epub:type="colophon">` element, which in turn contains one :html:`<header>` element with the Standard Ebooks logo, followed by a series of :html:`<p>` elements containing the colophon’s content.
+The colophon contains one :html:`<section id="colophon" epub:type="colophon">` element, which in turn contains one :html:`<header>` element with the Standard Ebooks logo, followed by a series of :html:`<p>` elements containing the colophon’s content.

 Names
 =====